 Hiding thread ends

 The thread ends can be hidden inside the cord.
 You only need a needle.
-I mostly use blunt embroidery needles, for thick yarn knitting finishing needles.
+I mostly use a blunt embroidery needle, for thick yarn a wool needle.
 Try to choose a needle where the eye just fits the thread, using a thick needle can make finishing difficult.

 The books say that you can hide the end inside the cord.
 I have never managed to do this.
 Instead I sew the end around the loops of the cord in some kind of an overcast stitch.
 I do this for a few centimeters and then cut the end near the cord.
 This way the end of the cord becomes slightly thicker, but usually it is not a problem.